Draghoyns/The-Tank-Game/README.md

 played on the same device.
 The user plays a tank,
 which has to shoot other enemy tanks while avoiding their projectiles.
-The goal is simply to have the highest score without gzeztting killed.
+The goal is to kill a certain amount of enemies while achieving the highest possible score.

 The Tank Game itself is already coded in Java (**TODO : add link**), but as we want to apply methods to solve / optimize the plays,